 - Wear protective clothing.
 A hat with a wide brim can shade your neck, ears, eyes, and head.
 Look for sunglasses that block 99 to 100 percent of the sun’s rays.
 If you have to be in the sun, wear loose, lightweight, long-sleeved shirts and long pants or long skirts.

 - Avoid tanning.
 Don’t use sunlamps or tanning beds.
 Tanning pills are not approved by the Food and Drug Administration (FDA) and might not be safe.

 Your skin may change with age.
 But remember, there are things you can do to help.
 Check your skin often.
 If you find any changes that worry you, see your doctor.

 National Library of Medicine

-Visit NIHSeniorHealth, a senior-friendly website from the National Institute on Aging and the National Library of Medicine.
-This website has health information for older adults.
+Visit www.nihseniorhealth.gov, a senior-friendly website from the National Institute on Aging and the National Library of Medicine.
+This website has health and wellness information for older adults, including a topic on shingles.
 Special features make it simple to use.
-For example, you can click on a button to have the text read out loud or to make the type larger.
+For example, you can click on a button to make the type larger.

 National Institute on Aging

 National Institutes of Health